 The Town of Carefree has incurred little debt since incorporating in 1984.
-We have \$19.1 million in assets and \$4.7 million in debt at June 30, 2016.
+We have \$20 million in assets and \$4.2 million in debt at June 30, 2017.
+Of this debt, \$1.5 million is the WIFA Loan for a water tank, \$386,174 is for the Capital Lease on 33 Easy Street, \$68,523 for accrued compensated absences, \$1.7 million for net pension liabilities and \$607,918 for Carefree Water Company debt.
 In July of 2011 the Town Council voted to pay off the 8 Sundial Circle Building and the Carefree fire truck; decreasing our total debt by approximately \$750,000 and saving future interest on the leases.
-The remaining debt for the WIFA loan is paid entirely by water rates.
-Our fund balances are strong, starting the new fiscal year at approximately \$6.9 million dollars.
-We further seek grants for downtown improvements.
-We sold the naming rights to the New Scorpion Splash Pad to the Kiwanis Club of Carefree for \$135,000.
+The debt for the WIFA loan is paid entirely by water rates.
+Our fund balances are strong, starting the new fiscal year at approximately \$7.5 million dollars.
+We received grants for downtown improvements.
+We sold the naming rights to the Scorpion Splash Pad to the Kiwanis Club of Carefree for \$135,000.
 We successfully negotiated the naming rights to the downtown concert pavilion to add lights, sound and a center cover for the concert pavilion worth \$250,000.
 We added street lights completely around Easy Street.
-We plan to further improve our roads with an ambitious Pavement Preventative Maintenance Plan continuing as our HURF funds and Utility Capital Improvements funds accumulate.
+We added two entryway Gateways downtown.
+Bike Paths were completed along Tom Darlington Road and Cave Creek Road.
+We plan to further improve our roads with our Pavement Preventative Maintenance Plan continuing as our HURF funds and Utility Capital Improvements funds accumulate.